junit-team/junit5/Prototype-Writing-Test-Cases.md

 }
 ```

-And here's a test case with a disabled test method:
+And here´s a test case with a disabled test method:

 ```java
 import org.junit.gen5.api.*;